svermeulen/nvim-marksman/README.md

 # Profiling Search Methods

 You might wonder what is the optimial value for `g:Mm_SearchPreferenceOrder` for your specific machine.
-You can find out by running `MarksmanProfileSearchMethods [PATH_TO_PROCESS]` where `[PATH_TO_PROCESS]` is replaced by a path to a directory with a large amount of files.
+You can find out by running `MarksmanProfileSearchMethods [MY_PATH]` where `[MY_PATH]` is replaced by a path to a directory with a large amount of files.
 This will try all the different search methods (rg, ag, etc.) one at a time and report the time each one took.
 This command can also be useful as a way of debugging to make sure you have the tools installed correctly.

 # Credits